Supbuddy docs

 Action bar: Start, Stop, Restart buttons; a first-class Connect button (cyan, opens the connection panel for .env generation / merge); and a More menu with Config editor and Details.

 Service rows (read-only): status dot, service name, URL.
-No inline actions — lifecycle is driven by the action bar.
+No inline actions; lifecycle is driven by the action bar.

 Compose (shown when Compose services are detected)

 Action bar: Start, Stop, Restart.
 Service rows are read-only (status dot, name, URL).
+Add-on services declared in supbuddy.addons.yml (see Add-on Compose services) appear here alongside the base stack and in get_compose_status over MCP.

 Other (shown when non-Supabase, non-Compose services are detected)